akhos09/alacrittyforge/README.md

    ```bash
    ./alacrittyforge.sh
    ```

 ##  Changing Themes

 Use the script’s intuitive theme selector to browse and apply themes from the [alacritty-theme](https://github.com/alacritty/alacritty-theme) repository.
-Simply input the desired theme name, and the script will handle the rest.

-##  Quick & Simple

-No need for complex commands or manual configuration edits.
-Feel free to suggest fixes or ways to improve anything.

 ## Credits

 Thank to all of the contributors of Alacritty that are constantly improving the project.
-All of the credits to them and specially to Joe Wilm (Creator), Kirill Chibisov (Developer), and Christian Dürr (Developer).
+All of the credits are for them and specially to Joe Wilm (Creator), Kirill Chibisov (Developer), and Christian Dürr (Developer).